this-sam/simple-index/README.md

 *Parameters:*
 `object` - object to be put
-`objectStoreName` - the name of the object store to use `databaseName` - the name of the database in question `callback` - a callback function which expects an err or success
+`objectStoreName` - the name of the objectStore to use `databaseName` - the name of the database to use `callback` - a callback function which expects an err string and success boolean

-There are three options for using the put function.
+There are three options for using the `<put>` function.
 Which method to use depends on the config file and the object to be stored.
 If using the included simple database, no objectStore_name or database_name is required.
 The object must have a property with the key  ‘key’, and a unique value that can be used to retrieve the object.
 For example:
 ```javascript
 const object_to_store = {